railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - *Appears on Payslip* : If **False** it won't appear on the payslip but will be considered in the calculation.
 - *Condition Based on* : If you want to consider a rule on the basis of some condition then you can select from any of the three
     1. *Always True* : As the name implies the condition is always True and hence it will always be considered during the Payslip calculation.
-    2. *Range* : The rule will be considered if it falls under a particular range.On the selection of range field three more fields needs to be filled.
+    2. *Range* : The rule will be considered if it falls under a particular range.
         - *Range Based on* : You can provide the base value for range by using the above mentioned variable.For e.g.'contract.wage'.This will take the wages mentioned on contract.
         - *Minimum Range* : The minimum amount applied for this rule.
         - *Maximum Range* : The maximum amount, applied for this rule.
-    3. Python Expression : You can specify your condition by python expression.The selection of python expression will give one more field to be filled.
+    3. Python Expression : You can specify your condition by python expression.
         - *Python Condition* : The expression can be written using the above mentioned variable.Ex.result = rules.NET > categories.NET * 0.10.
 - *Amount Type* : The computation type for the rule amount.There are three types available to compute the amount.i.e Fixed Amout, Percentage, Python Code.
-    1. *Fixed Amount* : On the selection of Fixed Amount two more fields needs to be filled.They are:-
+    1. *Fixed Amount* : As the name indicates the amount is fixed.
         - *Quantity* : For e.g. A rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like 'worked_days.WORK100.number_of_days' which will then be multiplied with the amount.
         - *Fixed Amount* : An amount for a rule.
     2. *Percentage* : Here you can calculate the amount through percentage.
         - *Percentage based on* : You can provide a base value for type percentage by using the above mentioned variable.Ex.
 If you want to give 5% of wages for Provident Fund then you have to specify percentage based on as contract.wage.
         - *Quantity* : For e.g. A rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like 'worked_days.WORK100.number_of_days' which will then be multipied with the calculated percentage amount.
         - *Percentage* : Provide Percentage
-    3. *Python Expression* : You can specify your condition by python expression.The selection of python expression will give one more field to be filled.
+    3. *Python Expression* : You can specify your condition by python expression.
         - *Python condition* : For e.g. If you want to calculate Gross then you can write your expression like result = categories.BASIC + categories.ALW

 - *Contribution Register* : Eventual third party involved in the salary payment of the employees.Used in report.